 The lesson to be learned from this is: costumes matter.

 Dressing your cast well in appealing clothes is an essential investment that pays dividends in the world of low-budget stageplays.
-It enhances the visual experience, deepens character development, promotes professionalism, and fosters a stronger connection between the audience and the performance.
+It enhances the visual experience, promotes professionalism, and fosters a stronger connection between the audience and the performance.
 By prioritizing costumes, you not only impress the audience but also play a crucial role in shaping a positive perception of theater.
 Theater is a visual art form, and costumes play a vital role in creating a captivating visual experience for the audience.
 Your efforts in creating an appealing presentation will undoubtedly elevate your stageplay to new heights.

 The characters page describes the dress associated with the individual vecchi and zanni, and the innamorati page generally describes the clothes of the lovers.
-Some shows have other characters like taverners, guardsmen and musician who also need to be outfitted.
+Some shows have other characters like taverners, guardsmen and musicians who also need to be outfitted.
 Since commedia dell'arte is usually in historical or quasi-historical settings, and the zanni and vecchi are marked out by their bizarre "clown" costumes, it's unlikely your actors have appropriate outfits just laying around their house unless they've done this type of show before.

 THE FIRST THING YOU SHOULD DO IS CHOOSE THE ERA YOUR SHOW IS SET IN.
 You don't necessarily have to keep historically correct from there, but comprehending an approximate style is going to make it easier to choose clothes that make a unified look to the show.
 Even Disney fairytales, which are far from historically accurate, have an approximate place and era that the imagery is meant to evoke.
-Commedia dell'arte had its heyday in the 16th, 17th and 18th centuries in Western Europe, so it is usual to choose these kind of settings for shows.
+Commedia dell'arte had its heyday in the 16th, 17th and 18th centuries in Western Europe, so it is usual to choose these settings for shows.

 Theatrical costumes are not about fine details, since the audience is usually positioned far away; odds are they can't really see if you used a zipper to close a dress, or if the material is synthetic, or if the clothes are a bit threadbare, or if the "embroidery" is painted on and the "ribbons" are made of crepe paper.
 What does matter is the silhouette, and how it all looks from about 10 feet back.